MIT-BECL/Plotting-Distributions/README.md

 ---
 ## Introduction
-This repository compiles basic Python and R resources to build plots comparing distributions between one continous variable (e.g. protein concentration) across multiple discrete variables (e.g. samples).
+This repository compiles basic R resources to build plots comparing distributions between one continous variable (e.g. protein concentration) across multiple discrete variables (e.g. samples).
 This situation is common in the life sciences due to the need to conduct replicates of experiments with multiple positive and negative controls.
 Additionally, these plots are common when one wants to drill-down to one gene or protein in -omics datasets.
 Examples include:
 1. Protein concentrations across samples from ELISAs
 2. Transcript level distributions across samples in bulk RNA-seq or cells in scRNA-seq
 3. Bacterial load in cells or tissue post-infection